k9luo/Variational-Autoencoders-for-Collaborative-Filtering-Recommendation-on-Yelp/README.md

 # Recommendation-On-Yelp-Dataset
-This repo implements and evaluates Variational Autoencoders for Collaborative Filtering model and Nearest Neighbor approach on Yelp Academic Dataset.
+This repo implements and evaluates Variational Autoencoders for Collaborative Filtering model on Yelp Academic Dataset.

 # Example Commands